Murdalay/bem-core/common.docs/reference/reference.en.md

 All fields can be divided into two categories:

-  * **Context-dependent**, whose values vary depending on the node which is being processed and the processing phase.
+  * **Context-dependent**, which values vary depending on the node which is being processed and the processing phase.
-  * **Context-independent**, whose values are unchanging.
+  * **Context-independent**, which values are unchanged.

 **See also**: